The Wizard

 • You can politely ask dirt and water to leave clothes and hair, and can play wind instruments from afar.

-• Each time you study this book, you increase your movement stat by 1 (up to 10).
+• Each time you study this book, you increase the earth/fire/water/wind damage you inflict from any source by 1.

 • Roll 1D4, you gain the following spell: 1.
 Pyrokinesis, 2.
 Rockspeech, 3.
 Seduce Water, 4.
 Stormspeech